Dissertation: Governance, Competition, & Extremism: How the Structure of Social Media Platforms Radicalizes Communities

 Paper 3: "Community Competition and Political Extremism"

 This paper tests the theory that competition between political communities for public goods like attention, engagement, and audience access on social media platforms drives radicalization.
-To test this, I build a community detection pipeline combining a novel method of overlapping snowball sampling and a researcher-assisted transformer to map and classify closely related political communities.
+To test this, I build a community detection pipeline combining a novel method of overlapping snowball sampling and an instruction-tuned large language model to map and classify closely related political communities.
 Focusing on the Qanon conspiracy and neo-sexist reactionary movements on Twitter, TikTok, Reddit, and YouTube, I find evidence that political movements with more overlapping communities in competition for online public goods harbor more extreme ideological commitments and political goals.